IUDataStructuresCourse/course-web-page-spring-2024/lectures/more-dynamic-programming.md

 Other data structures:

-  set of items left to choose from item -> weight item -> calories
+* set of items left to choose from
+* map from item to weight
+* map from item to calories

 Recursive function: